A Cubed Sphere Fast Multipole Method: Self-attraction and loading

 \section{Self-attraction and loading}

-The next example concerns calculation of the SAL potential $\eta_{\rm SAL}$ as discussed in \Cref{sec:sal}.
-The input field is the sea surface height anomaly~$\eta$ shown in~\cref{fig:gridssh}a, which was computed using MPAS-Ocean (Model for Prediction Across Scales~\cite{ringler2013multi}) on a variable resolution hexagonal grid with $N=2313486$ cells.
-The grid spacing varies from 45 km in the open ocean to 5 km in coastal regions, and \cref{fig:gridssh}b shows a detail of the grid near Hawaii.
+The next example is a calculation of the SAL potential $\eta_{\rm SAL}$ as discussed in \Cref{sec:sal}.
+The input field is the sea surface height anomaly~$\eta$ shown in~\cref{fig:sal}a which was computed using MPAS-Ocean (Model for Prediction Across Scales~\cite{ringler2013multi}) on a variable resolution hexagonal grid with $N=2313486$ cells.
+The grid spacing varies from 45 km in the open ocean to 5 km in coastal regions and \cref{fig:sal}b shows a detail of the grid near Hawaii.

-\Cref{fig:sal} shows the SAL potential $\eta_{\rm SAL}$ computed two ways, (a) spherical harmonic series~\cref{eq:SH} using MPAS-Ocean~\cite{barton2022global, brus2023scalable}, (b) spherical convolution~\cref{eq:spherical_convolution} of the SAL kernel $G_{\rm SAL}$~\cref{eq:G_SAL_approx} with the sea surface height anomaly~$\eta$ on the MPAS-Ocean grid using CSFMM (MAC=0.7, degree $n=2$) to accelerate the sum.
-The two computed SAL potentials look quite similar; in fact they both resemble the sea surface height anomaly $\eta$ in~\cref{fig:gridssh}a scaled by a factor of approximately 1/10.
-However, close examination of~\cref{fig:sal} reveals small differences, and since tidal calculations require the SAL acceleration $-g\nabla\eta_{\rm SAL}$, small errors in the potential~$\eta_{\rm SAL}$ may be amplified by differentiation.
-Hence, while the agreement in~\cref{fig:sal} supports the validity of the convolution/CSFMM approach, further comparison is needed using higher resolution calculations.
-In terms of efficiency, the convolution/CSFMM runtime was approximately 90 seconds in serial, however the spherical harmonic calculation came from a multicore MPAS-Ocean simulation that did more than compute $\eta_{\rm SAL}$ and the relevant runtime is not presently available.
+\Cref{fig:sal} also shows the SAL potential $\eta_{\rm SAL}$ computed two ways, (c) spherical harmonics series~\cref{eq:SH} using MPAS-Ocean~\cite{barton2022global, brus2023scalable}, (d) spherical convolution~\cref{eq:spherical_convolution} of the SAL kernel $G_{\rm SAL}$~\cref{eq:G_SAL_approx} with the sea surface height anomaly~$\eta$ on the MPAS-Ocean grid using CSFMM (MAC=0.7, degree $n=2$) to accelerate the $N$-body sum~\cref{eq:nbodysum}.
+The two computed SAL potentials are similar and both resemble the sea surface height anomaly $\eta$ in~\cref{fig:sal}a scaled by a factor of approximately 1/10 (this scaling has been noted previously~\cite{accad1978solution}).
+However, close examination reveals some differences; the convolution result has lower amplitude and is smoother than the spherical harmonics result especially in some coastal regions.
+This is important because tidal calculations require the SAL acceleration $-g\nabla\eta_{\rm SAL}$, and small errors in the potential~$\eta_{\rm SAL}$ will be amplified by differentiation.
+Hence, while the results support the validity of the convolution approach, higher resolution calculations are needed to determine which method is more accurate.
+In terms of efficiency, the convolution/CSFMM runtime was approximately 90 seconds in serial, however the spherical harmonics result came from a multicore MPAS-Ocean simulation that computed more than $\eta_{\rm SAL}$ and the relevant runtime is not available.
 Further comparison of the two approaches is planned once the convolution/CSFMM scheme is installed in an ocean general circulation model.